kaisenlinux/exegol-docs/source/the-exegol-project/python-wrapper.rst

 =================================================== =============
  Feature                                             Description
 =================================================== =============
-:ref:`Display sharing<feature_display_sharing>`     Sharing of the graphic environment between the container and the host :ref:`Workspace<feature_workspace>`                 Persistent and shared workspace with the host :ref:`Update-fs<feature_update_fs>`                 Permission sharing between the container and the host :ref:`OpenVPN connection<feature_ovpn>`             Opening an isolated VPN tunnel dedicated to the exegol container
+:ref:`Display sharing<feature_x11_sharing>`     Sharing of the graphic environment between the container and the host :ref:`Desktop<feature_desktop>`                     Hosts a complete graphics environment available via a web page or VNC :ref:`Workspace<feature_workspace>`                 Persistent and shared workspace with the host :ref:`Update-fs<feature_update_fs>`                 Permission sharing between the container and the host :ref:`OpenVPN connection<feature_ovpn>`             Opening an isolated VPN tunnel dedicated to the exegol container